Getting Around Antigua (Traveller’s Guide)

 The country is called Antigua and Barbuda, not just Antigua.
 I wanted to visit Barbuda on my trip there, but ran out of time.
 Nevertheless, how to get from Antigua to Barbuda is easy.

 Barbuda is 42 km (26 miles) from Antigua.
 You can get there by plane or ferry.
-Flights from Antigua to Barbuda takes approximately 15-20 minutes.
+Flights from Antigua to Barbuda take approximately 15-20 minutes.
 The ferry departs from St. John’s Harbour and takes approximately 90 minutes via Barbuda Express Ferry.

 Since it’s a short flight/ferry ride, you can even visit on a day trip.
 You can take a plane or a ferry.
 Just check and plan around the ferry schedule because it has limited hours.
 You must also prepare and plan for the weather, as the ferry departures are at the mercy of the weather and sea conditions.

-FAQs on Getting Around Barbados
+FAQs on Getting Around Antigua

 Is It Easy to Get Around Antigua?